PelionIoT/mbl-docs/Docs/Reqs_and_env/env_and_software.md

 * Docker CE, to use `build-mbl` script from the `mbl-tools` repository to build MBL.
 [Download and install from the Docker website](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-Add yourself to the Linux group **Docker** to run commands without `sudo`.
+Add yourself to the Linux group `docker` to run commands without `sudo`.
 See [instructions in the Docker Linux documentation](https://docs.docker.com/install/linux/linux-postinstall/).
-We recommend using `exec sudo login` to reset the terminal session when you've finished installing everything.
+To make this group membership apply to your current shell session, see [the instructions below](#update-process-group-membership).

 ### Using virtual machines